 162. “The Visitors” (Season 6, Episode 11)

-Mission was at its worst when it actively attempted science fiction.
+Mission was at its worst when it actively attempted science fictional ideas.
 Here the IMF plan only works because the villain believes in UFOs and aliens, and is obsessed with immortality.
 So the IMF plan convinces him that they are, uh, immortal aliens.
-This is one of the episodes “The Fountain” steals from, for which it should probably be punished – making this a tight race for the bottom spot.
+This is one of the episodes “The Fountain” steals from, for which it should probably be punished— making this a tight race for the bottom spot.

 161. “Incarnate” (Season 7, Episode 16)